Dr. Ford TamerPresident and CEO

 Dr. Ron TortenSenior Vice President of Operations and Information Technology

-Dr. Ron Torten joined Inphi in 2007 as the Vice President of Worldwide sales.
+Dr. Ron Torten joined Inphi in 2007 as the Vice President of Worldwide Sales.
 In March of 2012, he moved to lead the Operations and Information Technology organizations.
-Before joining Inphi, Dr. Torten served as Chief Executive Officer of NemeriX, a GPS fabless semiconductor company, and as Vice President, Worldwide Materials, at Agilent Technologies, Inc. Dr. Torten has also served as Vice President and General Manager for the Networking Entertainment Division at Agere Systems, Inc. He holds a B.S. degree in chemical engineering from the Technion – Israel Institute of Technology, an M.B.A. from the University of California, Davis, and a DBA with focus on strategy and innovation from Capella University.
+Before joining Inphi, Dr. Torten served as Chief Executive Officer of NemeriX, a GPS fabless semiconductor company, and as Vice President at Agilent Technologies, where he was responsible for global operations.
+Prior to Agilent, Dr. Torten served as Vice President and General Manager at Agere Systems leading the Storage ICs group and Consumer Networking activities.
+Dr. Torten also held marketing, operations, product development, and strategy roles across both HDD and DLT tape business units at Quantum Corporation.
+He holds a B.S. degree in chemical engineering from the Technion – Israel Institute of Technology, an M.B.A. from the University of California, Davis, and a DBA with focus on strategy and innovation from Capella University.

 Lawrence Tse has more than 27 years of integrated circuits electronics design and development, test and product engineering and technical management experience.
 Prior to joining Inphi, Mr. Tse was the Chief Technology Officer of Intremag Systems.
 From 2000 to 2008, before Intremag Systems, Mr. Tse was the Vice President of Engineering for the Wireless Products, Communications and Consumer Business Group at Marvell Semiconductor, Inc. Mr. Tse also served as the Vice President of Engineering for Volterra Semiconductor Corporation, a designer and manufacturer of Power Management Products and previously, he held various positions at Chrontel, Inc., a designer and manufacturer of mixed-signal Visual Communication Products, including serving as Vice President of Engineering.
 Prior to Chrontel, Mr. Tse was with Nortel Networks, developing Optoelectronics products for SONET applications.